thejasvibr/projectushichka/project-progress.md

 * First meeting with Kalle:
 	* TB will upload the 10 nights of chirp playbacks along with laser-range finder data and original playback signal
 	* plans to continue methods development and GUI postponed to later

+# End of Year 1: things achieved

+* 2D - 3D track2trajectory matching prototype achieved.
+Giray Tandogan wrote his Master's thesis on his solution for it.
+I am currently converting the code into a Python package, so far I've even managed to use easyWand based DLT coefficients in the workflow.
+* Thermo-LiDAR alignment: Julian Jandeleit submitted his Bachelor's thesis showing how to get thermal camera pose in the LiDAR scan of the cave.
+Using the DLT coefficients of the cameras and finding corresponding point matches between the LiDAR and thermal views - he was able to place the cameras in the cave.
+Now I need to find a way to 'use' these results for 2018-08-17, and other days.
+* beamshapes package accepted as a paper in the Journal of Open Source Software
+* DFG Benjamin Walter grant submitted, decision due early April 2022
+* Branco Weiss fellowship application submitted.
+Application did not make it through to next round.
+* Uni Kon AFF Bridge Fellowship awarded for 3 months

+## What to do next: Bridge Fellowship and beyond
+* See if there is more usable data from 2018-08-17- audio and video.
+* What are the bat numbers for 17th Aug?
+*